VlxtIykg/Eris-bot/README.md

 # Process of what has been done

-I haven't uploaded to github in 8 days, what I have done is
+I haven't uploaded to github in 8 days.
+Today is May 8 2022, what I have done is

 -Create a json and env parser <br>
 -Create a database with a table of how I want things to be <br>